prologin/prolotheme/exampleSite/content/exemple_toc/index.md

 ---
-title: "Example of general table of content"
+title: "Example table of content"
+authors: ["Prologin"]
 weight: 2
-authors: ["Prologin"]
-subtitle: This lab shows an example of the general table of content
+description: This lab shows an example of the general table of content

 layout: multiple_sections
 toc: general
 code_stub_url: FIXME (or not)

 preview: ./resources/preview.png
+score: 20
 tags:
-    - Example
+    - python
-    - Example 2
+    - web
 ---